GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 *#acr("POMDP").*
 The original #acr("MDP") model lacks expressivity to model our environment accurately.
 Instead, we rely on the #acr("POMDP") framework where the entirety of the state cannot be observed directly.
-This choice allows the decoupling of the environment logic from the sensory observation available to the agent.
+This choice decouples the environment logic from the sensory observation available to the agent.
 A #acr("POMDP") can be described as a tuple $lr(angle.l cal(S), cal(A), P, cal(R), Omega, O, gamma angle.r)$ where:
 - $cal(S), cal(A), P$, $cal(R)$ and $gamma$ describe the underlying #acr("MDP");
 - $Omega$ is the observation space; and